3D Scene Creation and Rendering via Rough Meshes: A Lighting Transfer Avenue: Rendering with LighTNet and R3DMs

-In this section, we present how NV-R3D plus LighTNet could be flexibly integrated into a practical scene rendering pipeline like 3D CAD models through a simple example as shown in Figure~\ref{fig:nvr3d-sd}.
-We begin with reconstructing an object.
-We select a chair from 3D-FRONT, render 100 images at $800 \times 800$ pixels from viewpoints sampled on the upper hemisphere, and train a modified NeRF \cite{mildenhall2020nerf} (denoted as NeRF$^\dag$) to provide the NV-R3D package of the chair.
-For real object reconstruction, we employ COLMAP \cite{schoenberger2016sfm} for camera pose estimation.
-Since producing NV-R3D is out of the scope of this paper, we refer to the supplemental material for the details of NeRF$^\dag$ and the reconstruction process.
-Then, we put the chair's R3D into a room to make it collaborate with other 3D CAD furniture.
-We set a high-energy light source, and render a scene image $\mathcal{I}_{PBR}$, a shading $\mathcal{S}'$, and an object's mask $\mathcal{M}$.
-Simultaneously, we synthesize an image $\mathcal{I}_{s}$ with the same camera pose via NeRF$^\dag$, and capture a target image $\mathcal{I}_{t}$ by transferring lighting from $\mathcal{S}' \cdot \mathcal{M}$ to $\mathcal{I}_{s} \cdot \mathcal{M}$ via our trained LighTNet model.
-Finally, we replace $\mathcal{I}_{PBR} \cdot \mathcal{M}$ with $\mathcal{I}_{t} \cdot \mathcal{M}$ to obtain a high-quality render image of the 3D scene.
+In this section, we show how a trained LighTNet and R3DMs can be flexibly integrated into practical 3D modeling workflows such as 3D scene creation and rendering.
+For example, we are interested in a real yellow chair, as shown in Fig.~\ref{fig:nvr3d-sd}.
+Given its reconstructed R3DM and neural fields representation (NeRF \cite{mildenhall2020nerf} in this paper), we can create a 3D scene by putting the yellow chair's R3DM and some 3DMs into a 3D room.
+Here, both the room and the involved 3DMs have not been seen before.
+To showcase the scene, we would like to render a high-quality image, in which the involved 3D models are with rich lighting details.
+Towards the goal, we can set a high-energy light source, and render a scene image $\mathcal{I}_{PBR}$, a shading $\mathcal{S}'$, and an object's mask $\mathcal{M}$, under a good viewpoint.
+Simultaneously, we synthesize an image $\mathcal{I}_{s}$ with the same camera pose via NeRF.
+Then, we are able to capture a target image $\mathcal{I}_{t}$ by transferring lighting from $\mathcal{S}' \cdot \mathcal{M}$ to $\mathcal{I}_{s} \cdot \mathcal{M}$ via the trained LighTNet model.
+Finally, we replace $\mathcal{I}_{PBR} \cdot \mathcal{M}$ with $\mathcal{I}_{t} \cdot \mathcal{M}$ to obtain the final photo-realistic rendering $\mathcal{I}_{R}$.
+The complete process can be formulated as:

+where $\otimes$ is the element-wise production operation.
 In practice, there will be some regions in boundary areas that cannot be covered by $\mathcal{I}_{t}$.
 We directly fill these regions via a SOTA image inpainting technique \cite{nazeri2019edgeconnect}.
-Some qualitative results are shown in Figure~\ref{fig:real}.
+Some qualitative results are shown in Fig.~\ref{fig:real}.